We get a lot of emails here at StreetAuthority... and we read every single one of them.

-I appreciate the feedback from H.W., but the truth is, I think he may not be paying attention to what's going in the market today.
+While I appreciate the feedback, the truth is I think this subscriber may not have been paying attention to what's going on in the market.

 I would love to be able to showcase high-quality, low-risk stocks and bonds with robust yields of 9% or better to my High-Yield Investing readers week in and week out.
 If I did, I would likely be writing to you from my own private island somewhere in a tropical paradise -- because it would mean that I had access to a secret asset class that had eluded even the sharpest hedge fund managers.

-Even assuming these 9% yielders had zero capital appreciation, we would still be whipping the market, which has delivered an average total return of 7.4% per year over the past decade.
+Even assuming these 9% yielders had zero capital appreciation, we would have a pretty good chance of whipping the market, which averages somewhere around a 7% return historically.
 It's not easy to beat the market, period, but it's next to impossible to do so with income alone.

 The fact is securities with 9% yields were commonplace after the 2008 crash.
 But today they are exceedingly rare.

 Let's start with bonds, which typically offer higher yields than equities.
-The current yield on the 10-year Treasury is 2.79%.
-If you're willing to tie up your money for longer, the 30-year "long bond" will get you 3.77%.
+The current yield on the 10-year Treasury is 2.95%.
+If you're willing to tie up your money for longer, the 30-year "long bond" will get you a marginally better 3.12%.

 What if I accept lower credit quality and expand the search overseas?
-That won't even get me to the "conservative" threshold of 4.0% H.W. mentioned.
-The Bloomberg Global Investment Grade Corporate Bond Index has a current yield of 2.82%.
-Even the highest-paying asset class in the bond world (with a commensurate amount of risk) still falls well short of your goal.
+That won't even get me to the "conservative" threshold of 4% H.W. mentioned.
+The iShares Global Corp Bond UCITS ETF Index has a current yield of 2.60%.

 But inflation was also running at double digits at the time.
 So while the nominal payouts appeared high, the real return (net of inflation) probably wasn't much better than it is today.